 Look no further, as this 30 day itinerary is just what you need to plan your trip!
 It’ll take you almost 2000km across central Indonesia: from the hectic city streets of Jakarta all the way to the wild beauty of Flores and the Komodo Islands, as well as all the reefs, rainforests and rice terraces in-between!

 There are fewer backpackers on the trail here and therefore you’ll come across fewer backpacker-style hostels and Westernised restaurants and shops.
 For the backpackers who like to step outside their comfort zone, you will surely be rewarded.
-Deserted beaches, epic volcanic landscapes, tropical island hopping and world class diving awaits.
+Deserted beaches, epic volcanic landscapes, tropical island hopping and world-class diving await.

-With each island having it’s own unique highlights and culture, no trip to Indonesia is complete without having explored more than one of it’s islands, and this is exactly what our 30 day itinerary will allow you to do!
+With each island having its own unique highlights and culture, no trip here is complete without having explored more than one of Indonesia’s islands, and this is exactly what our 30-day itinerary will allow you to do!

 Section 1: Journeying Across Java